jkyl/conv_reverb/README.md

 ## How to run in OS X

-You can also run the project if you are running OS X. Just make sure to install the dependencies outlined above.
+You can also run the project if you are running OS X. You can also run the <code>setup.py</code> script as outlined above.
+Otherwise make sure to install the necessary dependencies.
+You will need [homebrew](http://brew.sh/) in order to install libav tools.

 ## Components of the project